 A pass in Module 1 is a pre-requisite to Module 2.
 Candidates must have completed and attained one of the following qualifications:

 - Certified Internal Auditor (CIA) or equivalent certification; or

 - Professional accounting qualifications which are recognised by the Malaysian Institute of Accountants (MIA) with three (3) years of banking audit experience

-When applying to enrol for the CBA qualification via the Applicant Portal, kindly upload the relevant certificate and recent professional membership renewal confirmation for us to process the exemption.
+When applying to enrol for the CBA qualification via the Applicant Portal, kindly upload the relevant qualification certificate for us to process the exemption.

 - All applications for enrolment or exemption will be processed in accordance with the requirements set out in the regulations.